github-vipera/wa-motif-open-api-module/README.md

 Like all the other Angular standard tests, the tests of your new services will be based on [Jasmine test Framework](https://jasmine.github.io/).

 To create the tests of your services you will need to create a typescrypt spec.ts file for each of them.

-You will need to initialize the Web Console system so that you can perform some basic operations (such as authentication):

 ```typescript
 describe('DomainsService', () => {